pivotal-cf/docs-pks/bbr-restore.hbs.md

     If you instead run the BBR command in a <code>screen</code> or <code>tmux</code> session the task will run separately from your SSH session and will continue to run, even if your SSH connection to the jump box fails.
     </p>
-1. If your Tanzu Kubernetes Grid Integrated Edition control plane restore fails, do one or more of the following:
+1. If your {{  vars.product }} control plane restore fails, do one or more of the following:
     * Run the command again, adding the `--debug` flag to activate debug logs.
 For more information, see [BBR Logging](bbr-logging.html).
     * Follow the steps in [Resolve a Failing BBR Restore Command](#recover-from-failing-command) below.